oracle/terraform-provider-oci/website/docs/d/database_cloud_vm_cluster.html.markdown

 	* `id` - The OCID of the identity connector
 * `node_count` - The number of nodes in the cloud VM cluster.
 * `nsg_ids` - The list of [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) for the network security groups (NSGs) to which this resource belongs.
 Setting this to an empty list removes all resources from all NSGs.
 For more information about NSGs, see [Security Rules](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/securityrules.htm). **NsgIds restrictions:**
-	* A network security group (NSG) is optional for Autonomous Databases with private access.
+	* A network security group (NSG) is optional for Autonomous AI Databases with private access.
 The nsgIds list can be empty.
 * `ocpu_count` - The number of OCPU cores to enable on the cloud VM cluster.
 Only 1 decimal place is allowed for the fractional part.
 * `scan_dns_name` - The FQDN of the DNS record for the SCAN IP addresses that are associated with the cloud VM cluster.
 * `scan_dns_record_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the DNS record for the SCAN IP addresses that are associated with the cloud VM cluster.